carj/pyPreservica/docs/index.rst

     :target: https://pypi.org/project/pyPreservica/

-pyPreservica is a Python client for the Preservica API Services
+pyPreservica is the Preservica API Software Development Kit (SDK) for Python, which allows Python developers to write software that makes use of the Preservica repository services.

-This library provides a Python class for working with the Preservica Rest API
+This library provides classes for working with a range of the Preservica APIs.

 https://developers.preservica.com/api-reference